scriptituk/tv-test-card-maker/README-beta.md

 and enables custom elements – shapes, images and text – to be superimposed anywhere.

 As a novel PostScript application,
-TCM demonstrates precision control of vector graphics creation and some interesting coding paradigms that add structure and adaptability.
+TCM demonstrates precision control of vector graphic creation and some interesting coding paradigms that add structure and adaptability.
-Indeed the implementation was key to the project rationale as an academic incentive.
+Indeed the implementation was key to the project rationale, so the takeaway is intentionaly twofold.

 Hopefully TCM may prove useful to retro TV enthusiasts and the amateur TV community, and perhaps spark wider interest for generic pattern generation.